 The booth of Trang Dinh district, with outstanding OCOP products such as star anise tea, rice cake, black jelly, also attracted no less attention.

-Ms. Tran Thi Thu Lan, director of Trang Dinh Copyright Agricultural and Forestry Service Production Cooperative, shares about Lan Ngoc star anise tea product, a name that she is proud to call "precious as jade" of Trang Dinh land.
+Ms. Tran Thi Thu Lan, director of Trang Dinh Copyright Agricultural and Forestry Products Production and Service Cooperative, shares about Lan Ngoc star anise tea product, a name that she is proud to call "as precious as jade" of Trang Dinh land.

-Ms. Lan confided to a reporter from Dan Viet newspaper: "The name Lan Ngoc star anise tea means Lan is her personal name and Ngoc is likened to the precious star anise flower."
+Ms. Lan confided to Dan Viet newspaper reporter: "The name Lan Ngoc star anise tea means Lan is her personal name and Ngoc is likened to the precious star anise flower.

 like the pearl of Lang Son land, where star anise is a sacred product of the local people".

-Tea and jelly products have been “sold out” since morning when they were put on sale thanks to the enthusiastic reception from tourists.
-Participating in this promotional festival will help everyone know about the specialties and key products of Lang Son province in general and Trang Dinh district in particular, to be more widely known and covered.
+Tea and jelly products have been sold out since morning thanks to the enthusiastic reception from tourists.
+Participating in this promotional festival will help everyone know about the specialties and key products of Lang Son province in general and Trang Dinh district in particular, so that they can be more widely known and spread.

 Tourists try agricultural products